SUSTAINABLE INNOVATION SCHEME

 - To strengthen the evidence-base of policy.

-Currently, many governments and research institutions are bearing the rates of offering open access to articles and to data as well as the rates of storage and preservation of data sets online.
+Currently, many governments and research institutions are bearing the costs of offering open access to articles and to data as well as the rates of storage and preservation of data sets online.
 Given that the volume of data being generated are increasing rapidly, public institutions will be motivated to find sustainable funding and business models.
-Public-private partnerships with private facility providers offer innovative solutions.
+Public-private partnerships with private service providers offer innovative solutions.

 Universities and public research firms also have a major role to play by adopting data management policies and ensuring researchers are aware of the IP rights related to scientific articles and data.
 Scientists often inspire to advance science.
 Providing researchers with the skills to share and reapply data and scientific content in an open science environment is also important.